Skip to main content

 Performance

-It’s important to remember that Mojo is a general-purpose programming language, and any AI-related benchmarks will rely heavily upon other framework components.
-For example, our in-house kernels for the Modular AI Engine are all written in Mojo and you can learn more about our kernel performance in our matrix multiplication blog post.
-For details about our end-to-end model performance relative to the latest releases of TensorFlow and PyTorch, check out our performance dashboard.
+It’s important to remember that Mojo is designed to be a general-purpose programming language, and any AI-related benchmarks will rely heavily upon other framework components.
+For example, our in-house CPU and GPU graph operations that power the Modular Platform are all written in Mojo and you can learn more about performance in our matrix multiplication blog post.
+For details about our end-to-end model performance, read about how we measure performance at Modular.

 Mojo SDK